 Settings for your layout, margins, and crop, as well as the iPad orientation will all affect how the images are printed from Simple Booth apps.

-When it is appropriate, the app will automatically rotate the layout to better fit the paper.
 If there is room on the paper, Simple Booth will also automatically duplicate the photo strip layouts on your prints to get side-by-side strips.

 At this point, you should have a layout that is close to the print size, but may still have some extra margins.
 There are two ways to make your layout match up more closely with your paper size: print padding or by using Force Fit.